 It is also within walking distance from The Soundside event site, where the Dare County Tourism Board has proposed the 49,000 square foot Outer Banks Event Center.

 Access to the hotel would only be from Lakeside Street, with no direct connection to U.S. 158.
 An outdoor pool is included in the site plan, but there will not be a restaurant or kitchen facilities.
 An on-site wastewater system would also be constructed.

-The proposal now goes to the Nags Head Board of Commissioners for their consideration of several items in the plans, included the pair of driveway connections to Lakeside Street.
+The Nags Head Board of Commissioners on October 5 gave their approval on the overall plans and several additional, including the pair of driveway connections to Lakeside Street.

 Commissioners noted that while there was public opposition to the proposal, the plan met all criteria for the site that is zoned specifically for a hotel.

 A request was made that the developer coordinate with the N.C.
 Department of Transportation on jointly funding a traffic signal at the U.S. 158/Lakeside intersection after concerns expressed by residents of adjacent properties.

 Watch the October 5, 2022 Nags Head Board of Commissioners meeting, hotel proposal begins at 1:22:18